 Soft-close hardware prevents slamming, which matters in a room where everyone is in a hurry.
 Doors and drawers close quietly and fully every time, keeping contents contained and the room looking neat.
 This feature also extends the life of the cabinet hardware significantly.

-Pull-Out Bins and Baskets
+Easy Access with Pull-Out Bins and Baskets

 Wire or woven baskets on full-extension slides make it easy to sort and access items without digging through a dark shelf.
 Use one for each family member, or designate bins by category: sports gear, gardening supplies, pet accessories.
 Full-extension slides mean the entire bin comes out past the cabinet face, so nothing hides in the back.